SAP-samples/teched2022-DA260/README.md

 This session gives you a hands-on introduction into selected topics of SAP Master Data Governance.
 Please visit the [SAP Master Data Governance community](https://www.sap.com/community/topics/master-data-governance.html) on sap.com for a comprehensive description on the product.

+As an introduction to the hands-on session we provide a brief [overview of SAP Master Data Governance](./exercises/supplements/DA260_SAPTechEd_2022.pdf).

 Due to time constraints of a 2 hours session, we selected the following functional areas for exercises:

 ### Chapter 1: Central Master Data Governance